 Since 2017, Principal Investigators from across the Center have been invited every year to nominate publications written by researchers within their group.
 Following an external evaluation process the results are announced at the annual retreat, and the prize (50 000 SEK) is awarded to the research group of the winner.

-The Lund Stem Cell Center Article of the Year Award (2021) ceremony took place on Tuesday, 24 May during the SCC Annual Retreat 2022.
+The Lund Stem Cell Center Article of the Year Award (2022 & 2023) ceremony will take place on Friday, 21 September during the SCC Annual Retreat 2023.

 Article of the Year Awardees: